temporalio/documentation/docs/cloud/operating-envelope.md

 ## Latency

-Our Latency SLO is 200ms per region for p99.
+Our latency SLO is 200ms per region for p99.
 Latency is greatly influenced by the actual throughput of a single <a class="tdlp" href="/workflows#workflow-execution">Workflow Execution<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Workflow Execution?</span><br /><br /><span class="tdlppd">A Temporal Workflow Execution is a durable, scalable, reliable, and reactive function execution.
 It is the main unit of execution of a Temporal Application.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workflows#workflow-execution">Learn more</a></span></span></a>.
 Concurrent operations on the same Workflow Execution could lead to increased latency.

+Typical latency for starting and signaling Workflow Executions is less than 100ms.